IBM/deploy-graph-db-container/README.md

         $ sudo mv ./kubectl /usr/local/bin/
         ```

-## Prerequisite Step 2.
-Log in to the Bluemix CLI and initialize Bluemix Container Service plugin
+### 0.2 Log in to the Bluemix CLI and initialize Bluemix Container Service plugin

-1. Log in to the Bluemix CLI.
+  * Log in to the Bluemix CLI.
 Enter your Bluemix credentials when prompted.
     ```
     $ bx login -a api.ng.bluemix.net
     $ bx target --cf